Administrative Appeals Tribunal Australia

 Administrative Appeals Tribunal Application

-If your Australian visa has recently been refused or cancelled, you may be eligible to apply for an appeal with the Administrative Appeals Tribunal.
-Your dedicated migration agent from This Is Australia will review your documentation, prepare and submit your application to the MRT on your behalf and attend the AAT hearing with you.
+If you have received a visa refusal or cancellation, you may be eligible to apply for an appeal with the Administrative Appeals Tribunal (AAT).
+An experienced lawyer affiliated with This Is Australia will review your documentations and prepare a comprehensive legal submission to the AAT on your behalf and attend the AAT hearing with you.

-Established in 1999, the MRT is an independent body that has the power to re-assess the original decision made by the Department of Immigration and Border Protection (DIBP) and determine whether the applicant meets the minimum requirements for obtaining the visa.
+The AAT is an independent body that has the power to review the original decision made by the Department of Home Affairs (DOHA) and determine whether the decision was correctly made.

 Submission Time Limits